jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

     the value of block N" is "choose the value of block N, afer Omega=6 blocks have buried block N"

+It should be clear now that Bitcoin (in the face of arbitrary network partitions) cannot achieve **Agreement**: on each side of the partition, miners choose the value of a block, and if the partition lasts long enough, that choice outlasts Omega .... so applications that rely on this definition of "choose" _will_ act on the assumption that the block is irrevocable, only to find (on one side of the partition) that when the partition heals, the block is indeed revoked.

 [Sirer2016]: http://hackingdistributed.com/2016/03/01/bitcoin-guarantees-strong-not-eventual-consistency/
 [DeckerSeidelWattenhofer2014]: http://arxiv.org/pdf/1412.7935.pdf